hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 Read [this](http://slackware.mirrorcatalogs.com/slackware64-14.1/README_UEFI.TXT) guide.
 It will help you decide whether you want or need modern partitioning scheme and/or UEFI boot.

-Now run:
+Follow that guide to make the partitions and then run:

 ```
 mkswap /dev/sdX #whatever partition you used for swap)
 setup
 ```

-When it asks what media to use choose USB.
-It will scan and detect the installation files.
+When it asks which media to use, choose USB.
+It will scan and detect the installation files automatically.